 Finish the Project

-- On the wrong side of the work, you will simply work the stitch with the bead on it the same way you would work a stitch without a bead on it.
+On the wrong side of the work, you will work the stitch with the bead on it the same way you would work a stitch without a bead.
 Note that in the case of the example in the photo, that would mean purling it.